inria-emeraude/ccrma-workshop/docs/index.md

 ### Software

-During the workshop, we will extensively use the **Xilinx 2022.2 toolchain**.
+During the workshop, we will extensively use the **AMD-Xilinx 2022.2 toolchain**.
 If you have one of the operating systems listed below already installed on your machine, feel free to install the toolchain by yourself prior to the workshop, following the instructions provided [here](syfala-installation.md):

-- Ubuntu 18.04 LTS, 20.04 LTS or 22.04 LTS
+- **Ubuntu** >= 18.04
-- a priori, ça doit pouvoir le faire aussi avec Linux Mint (**TODO**)
+- **Linux Mint** >= 19

 For any **other operating system** (including other Linux distributions, but also macOS or Windows), **a container-image can be provided**, it will require the installation of an **OCI-compliant software** on your machine, such as: